 Lecturer in Spanish (E&S) (Penryn)

 Jordina is a Lecturer in Spanish and, since September 2017, the College of Humanities has trusted her with the launch and coordination of the Foreign Language Centre's expansion in Penryn, the university campus in Cornwall.
-She teaches Spanish language at all levels there and coordinates a langauge provision which includes French as well.
+She teaches Spanish language at all levels there and coordinates a langauge provision which includes French and Mandarin as well.
 She is involved in the design of the new short language courses which the university is offering to the Ministry of Defence.

 Her main research interest is the learning and teaching of foreign languages and, specially, the Content and Language Integrated Learning (CLIL) methodology .
 Additionally, at an institutional level, she is particularly committed to embed employability skills and research culture not only at degree level but also in the curriculum of university-wide language programmes.